Our people and projects

 Read about a Canadian business we contracted to make 10 million litres of hand sanitizer for the Government of Canada.

-The Stevens Company helping us in the fight against COVID-19
+The Stevens Company is helping the Government of Canada in the fight against COVID-19

 Read about a medical supply distributor we contracted to supply gloves, masks, gowns, alcohol and disinfectants during the pandemic.